chevtek/hookmodals/README.md

 First pull in the `useModalProvider` hook and give it an object whose keys are the names of your modals.
 Then assign each modal a resolver function that will return a component you would like to turn into a modal.

-The hook will provide you with a `ModalProvider` component that you can wrap your app components with so any component in your app can easily use your modal controllers.
+The hook will provide you with a `ModalContainer` component that you can place anywhere you wish.
+It provides a place for active modals to render themselves.

 > Note: You will still need to style your modal components to make them appear over the top of your page.
 I recommend something like [Bootstrap Modals](https://getbootstrap.com/docs/4.0/components/modal/).